cloudant/sync-android/README.md

-# DEPRECATED
+# :warning: NO LONGER MAINTAINED :warning:

-**This library is now deprecated and will be end-of-life on Dec 31 2021.**
+**This library is end-of-life and no longer supported.**

-The library remains supported until the end-of-life date, but will receive only _critical_ maintenance updates.
+This repository will not be updated.
+The repository will be kept available in read-only mode.
+If you are interested in continuing development efforts please see the list of [forks](https://github.com/cloudant/sync-android/network/members) for alternatives.

 For FAQs and additional information please refer to the [Cloudant blog](https://blog.cloudant.com/2021/06/30/Cloudant-SDK-Transition.html).